American University's Kogod School of Business

 For more information, please contact our Office of Global Education or the faculty contact-person for the program.

-The University of Rochester, William E. Simon Graduate School of Business Administration
+The University of Rochester, Simon School of Business

-Dickinson students will be given priority consideration for admission to the master’s in business administration program any time after graduation, a waiver of the admission-application fee and a minimum of $10,000 per year in merit-based scholarship support (with additional merit-scholarship support possible).
+Dickinson graduates will be given priority consideration for admission to the MBA program, or to one of four specialized business-related masters programs, a waiver of the admission-application fee and a minimum of $10,000 per year in merit-based scholarship support (with additional merit-scholarship support possible).

-For more information, please contact Laura Kilko, assistant director, marketing & outreach coordinator in the Career Center.
+For more information, please contact Laura Kilko, associate director/pre-law advisor in the Career Center.

 Additional Grad-School Opportunities Available In: